 Quiet the noise.
 Say no. Step away from the scroll.
 Even a little space helps you shift from reacting to thinking.

+Then protect it with habits that keep the noise out.
+Getting unstuck isn’t about doing more.
+It’s about having enough mental space for what’s already in front of you.
 Sometimes the right question clears the fog and helps you hear your own thinking again.